lipemat/phpstan-wordpress/Readme.md

 3. Require all classes to be either abstract or final.
 4. Require a `declare(strict_types=1)` statement in every non-empty file.
 5. Prevent using default values in class constructors.
-6. Prevent declaring a method `protected` in a final class in favor of `private`.
-7. Prevent using the `switch` statement in favor of `match`.
+6. Prevent using the `switch` statement in favor of `match`.
-8. Require any concrete methods in abstract classes to be `private` or `final`.
+7. Require any concrete methods in abstract classes to be `private` or `final`.
-9. Prevent child classes from skipping parent parameter types.
+8. Prevent child classes from skipping parent parameter types.
-10. Prevent calls to methods on unknown classes.
+9. Prevent calls to methods on unknown classes.
-11. Prefer returning null over false unless boolean is expected.
+10. Prefer returning null over false unless boolean is expected.
-12. Prohibit using `ArrayAccess` to access class data.
+11. Prohibit using `ArrayAccess` to access class data.
-13. Require `instance of` instead of `isset` for object verification.
+12. Require `instance of` instead of `isset` for object verification.

 ### Distributed plugins or themes
 Some rules assume you are working on a private project which will not be distributed to the community.